enewe101/corenlpy/README.rst

 annotations in text like POS (part-of-speech) tags and the dependency parse.

+This package is designed to make working with CoreNLP a bit easier for Python users.
+The main gain is in working with the annotated output from CoreNLP, but this package also makes it easy to call CoreNLP from within python.

 The CoreNLP tool can output the annotations to xml files.
-Working with these files is a bit tricky: it is up to the reading program to rebuild the logical links between the various kinds of information (e.g. POS, parse, and coreference information, etc).
+Working with these files is a bit tricky: it's up to the reading program to rebuild the logical links between the various kinds of information (e.g. POS, parse, and coreference information, etc).